Abraxos/hermes/README.md

 # Hermes
-A secure messaging systems with a focus on usability and configurability developed by the UConn Cyber Security Club
+A secure messaging system with a focus on usability and configurability developed by the UConn Cyber Security Club

 ## Summary: